Data, an activity with a high environmental impact

 Gaudiaut, T. (2021).
 The Big Bang of Big Data.
 Statista Infographies.

 Sénat (2020).
 Mission d’information sur l’empreinte environnementale du numérique.

 Singh, R. (2021).
 How Much Data is Consumed for 1-Hour of Video Conferencing on Zoom, Google Meet, Skype, Microsoft Teams, Slack and Hangouts?

 Derudder, K. (2022).
 Which video conferencing mobile application to reduce your impact?
 2021 Edition.
 Greenspector.

 The Carbon Footprint of Email vs Postal Mail.
 (2021).
 Eco2 Greetings.

 About the author,

-Matthieu, Consultant in Alcimed’s Data team in USA
+Matthieu, Consultant in the Alcimed’s Data team in USA